 The etiology of mixed connective tissue disease is unclear.
 No clear risk factor has been identified so far.
 Immune activation due to environmental factors in people with genetic predisposition is thought to play a role.
-Certain viruses and chemicals have been found to be associated with the disease.
+Certain viruses and chemicals have been found to correlate with the disease.

 Initial symptoms of mixed connective tissue disease are usually non-specific and include arthralgia, malaise, myalgia, and low-grade fever.
-Almost any organ system can be affected in MCTD.
+Almost any organ system can be affected by MCTD.

 Skin: The most common skin change is the Raynaud phenomenon, which is also the most common presenting feature of MCTD.
 Hand edema, acrosclerosis, calcinosis cutis, telangiectasia, erythema nodosum, hair loss, and vasculitis of digits are other manifestations.
 Discoid plaques and a malar rash similar to SLE can also occur.
 Nailfold changes are visible by capillary microscopy.
 Case reports describe panniculitis involving the abdomen, legs, and breasts.